 His relationship with Kokoro (His stoic girlfriend) is also very sweet, while shaky at times, but not as enjoyable to watch as him and Yuzuyu.

-Someone in the comments section of the site that I watched this series on mentioned how insane this show really is when you think about it.
-Yuzuyu has an emotionally broken mother who essentially abandoned her and kinda abused her, Kippei’s older sister, Reiko, is incredibly mean and bossy, especially to Kippei, Satsuki, Kippei’s younger brother is totally emotionless (and his plotline was ‘resolved’ lamely.)
-Yuzuyu’s friend Marika is a complete bitch, Kokoro’s friends are both complete bitches, Kokoro’s father is an asshole, Kokoro herself has emotional issues, and I’m not even mentioning the other characters that I can’t talk about because spoilers.
+There are some nuggets of drama of this show that add up to a little insanity when you think about it.
+Yuzuyu has an emotionally broken mother who essentially abandoned her and kinda abused her.
+Kippei’s older sister, Reiko, is incredibly mean and bossy, especially to Kippei.
+Satsuki, Kippei’s younger brother, is totally emotionless (and his plotline was ‘resolved’ lamely.)
+Yuzuyu’s friend Marika is a complete bitch.
+Kokoro’s friends are both complete bitches.
+Kokoro’s father is an asshole.
+Kokoro herself has emotional issues.
+And I’m not even mentioning the other characters that I can’t talk about because spoilers.

-Another commenter responded to him and essentially said that it’s sad that he didn’t realize that the show is about how they fix those problems, not the fact that they exist.
-Well, hate to break it to you, commenter, but the way that they handle these issues is sometimes quite lame.
+Someone mentioned to me that the show is about how they fix those problems, not the fact that they exist.
+Well, hate to break it to you, but the way that they handle these issues is sometimes quite lame.
 Major issues are handled like someone forgot to put a new roll of toilet paper in the bathroom.

-Excuse me, that was my rantiness getting in the way.
 The story is very good.
-Even if plotline were wrapped up too nicely too quickly sometimes, I still enjoyed the ride and was glued to my seat the entire time.
-After watching so many super serious shows and just random shows, it’s a welcome breath of fresh air to sit through a cute and light-hearted show that can also tackle drama.
+Even if plotlines were wrapped up too nicely too quickly sometimes.
+I still enjoyed the ride and was glued to my seat the entire time.
+After watching so many super serious shows and random shows, it’s a welcome breath of fresh air to sit through a cute and light-hearted show that can also tackle drama.

 That being said, I need to address the ending, which means SPOILER AHOY.
 SCROLL DOWN FOR NOT-SPOILERS AND WHATNOT.

-Yuzuyu’s mom tells her that when her husband died that she couldn’t stop crying and that she was an emotional mess because of it.
-She also couldn’t handle the stress of taking care of Yuzuyu on her own while also grieving over her husband.
-She’s been counting the days that she has gone without crying and tells her that when she believes that she take care of Yuzuyu properly in a more stable state, she will return to her.
+Yuzuyu’s mom tells Reiko that, when her husband died, she couldn’t stop crying and she was an emotional mess.
+She couldn’t handle the stress of taking care of Yuzuyu on her own while also grieving over her husband.
+She’s been counting the days that she has gone without crying and tells her that when she believes she can take care of Yuzuyu properly in a more stable state, she will return to her.
 (Therapy might speed up the process, love.)

 Then we cut to Kippei and Yuzuyu leaving for school in the morning.

 It may seem like a cliffhanger, but not that much.
 Every plotline was resolved and the main one was resolved alright.
 The ending to the manga apparently showed Yuzuyu being picked up by her mother and Kippei and Yuzuyu tearfully parting.
-Cut to some years in the future where apparently Kokoro and Kippei are living together and supposedly going to get married eventually and Kippei gets a letter from Yuzuyu, now a teenager, thanking him for taking care of her when she was little.
+Cut to some years in the future where apparently Kokoro and Kippei are living together and intend on getting married eventually.
+Kippei gets a letter from Yuzuyu, now a teenager, thanking him for taking care of her when she was little.